Guide to the Island of FOEHR – every village a home

 It’s closed?

-No worries: Inspired by a candy machine, you can buy their goodies such as cheese and yogurt from a….well, it’s probably called a dairy machine.
+No worries: Inspired by a candy machine, you can buy their goodies, such as cheese and yogurt, from a machine.

-Well, next to the candy….sorry: diary machine is – inspired by a gas station – a milk station.
+There, you can also obtain empty glass bottles.
+What for?
+Well, next to the diary machine is, inspired by a gas station, a milk station.

 So much fun!